ecupaio/dcgffl/_teams/s23-burnt-orange.md

 ---
-title: S23 - Burnt Orange
+title: S23 - Burnt Orange (Yam It In)
-name: ''
+name: Yam It In
 color: Burnt Orange
 season: 23
 photo: "/img/team_burntorange.JPG"